 Cybercrime is growing in both volume and sophistication.
 It is already one of the largest illegal industries in the world.
 Symantec is committed to stopping cybercrime and raising greater public awareness of the steps every person, family, organization, and business can take to stay safe online.
 Through outreach, education, research, and online tools, we are partnering with our customers, employees, government agencies, communities, and families to protect individuals and their information to ensure confidence in the online experience.

 Every second, 12 adults become a victim of cybercrime – that’s more than one million cybercrime victims each day globally, costing the global economy approximately $113 billion per year.

 Symantec has long been a leader in the effort to create new approaches to support the fight against cybercrime and to support victims of cybercrime.
-For that reason, we launched a number of initiatives this year, focused on collaboration with law enforcement and non-profit safety groups in the fight against cybercrime by providing law enforcement with training, technical expertise, and improved global cooperation.
+For that reason, we have a number of initiatives in collaboration with law enforcement and non-profit safety groups which provide law enforcement with training, technical expertise, and improved global cooperation.
 These initiatives include: